 History buffs will want to put their knowledge to the test by trying to put names to the faces of the statues adorning the parliament's remarkable facade.

-A statue of Charles de Gaulle, the French President who helped develop relations between his country and Québec in the 1960s, stands on the corner of Grande Allée Est and Cours du Général-De Montcalm.
+A statue of Charles de Gaulle, the French President who helped develop relations between his country and Québec in the 1960s, stands outside on the corner of Grande Allée Est and Cours du Général-De Montcalm.

 Just a few feet away is a statue of Montcalm, the French general who was mortally wounded in the battle of 1759.